 What is Global Earthquake Model (GEM)?

-Here are a few figures from our NatCatSERVICE database: Since 1980, 92% of all fatalities from earthquakes have been in developing countries and the poorer emerging nations (low income and lower-middle income groups).
+Since 1980, 92% of all fatalities from earthquakes have been in developing countries and the poorer emerging nations (low income and lower-middle income groups).
 Around 61% of all earthquakes worldwide have occurred in these countries.
-But over 60% of overall losses from all earthquakes in this period were in industrialised countries and their share of fatalities was only 3.6% – thanks to better loss mitigation measures.
+But the biggest share of damages from all earthquakes in this period were in industrialised countries and their share of fatalities was only 3.6% – thanks to better loss mitigation measures.
 In the poorer countries, people are frequently left to fend for themselves with their financial losses, with insured losses in developing countries since 1980 at under 3%.

 GEM makes it much easier to plan suitable loss prevention measures, and thus helps to protect people and save lives.
 Knowing what losses can be expected and what effect loss mitigation measures could have is a first important step in taking effective action.
 It also makes insurance cover more likely, meaning that disaster victims can recover sooner from the financial shock, in spite of the terrible human suffering they have to endure.